Sweden-Mayhem/site/content/minecraft/help.md

 There is currently no limit to the number of claims you can own, and you can freely remove, resize, or expand any claim, as long as you have enough claim blocks.

 Placing your first chest in **Sanctuary** will automatically create a small claim area.
+You will be left with some additional claim blocks to expand your claim area.

 Use `/claimslist` to view your current claims and remaining claim blocks.
 To abandon a claim, stand inside it and use `/abandonclaim` or `/abandonallclaims` to remove all your claims.

+## Inactive Claims Removal

+Players that have not been online for a while will have their claims removed to free up space for new players.
+Simply being online in **Sanctuary** will prevent this.

+Initial chest claims will be removed after **30 days** of inactivity.
+Make sure to expand your claim area with your left over claim blocks to prevent this!

+Claims that have been expanded will be removed after **730 days** of inactivity.

 ## Visualizing Claims